Vinblastine is a type of chemotherapy. You might have it as a treatment for a number of different types of cancer.

 This may happen from time to time.
 Let your doctor or nurse know if you have it.

-You might have some hearing loss, especially with high pitched sounds.
+You might have some difficulty with your hearing or hearing loss (deafness).
+This might be temporary or permanent.
 Tell your doctor or nurse if you notice any changes.

 Inflammation around the drip site

 Tell your nurse straight away if you have any pain, redness, swelling or leaking around your drip site.